HilalAsi/APROX-Robust-Stochastic-Optimization-Algorithms/README.md

-# APOX: Robust Stochastic Optimization Algorithms
+# APROX: Robust Stochastic Optimization Algorithms

 TensorFlow and Pytorch open source implementation for the aProx optimization methods from the paper: